Germany's Schaeuble advocates leap in euro integration

 | ABU DHABI

-ABU DHABI German Finance Minister Wolfgang Schaeuble has called before an EU summit this week for a leap forward in European integration, saying the bloc needs a commissioner with power over member nations' budgets and reform of European Parliament decision-making.
+ABU DHABI German Finance Minister Wolfgang Schaeuble has called days before an EU summit for a leap forward in European integration, saying the bloc needs a new commissioner with power over budgets and reform of European Parliament decision-making.

 Such reforms would accelerate the trend towards a two-speed Europe whose inner core would be the euro zone, spurred towards closer union by its three-year-old sovereign debt crisis.